-Attorney General Barr promises Mueller report 'within a week'
+Attorney General Barr to release Mueller report 'within a week'

 “Within a week I will be in position to release that report to the public and then I will engage with the chairmen of both judiciary committees about that report, about any further requests that they have,” Barr said at a congressional hearing.

-Mueller turned over his confidential report to Barr on March 22 following a 22-month-long probe into whether Donald Trump may have colluded with Russia during his 2016 presidential campaign and whether Trump later obstructed inquiries into the matter.
+Mueller turned over his confidential report to Barr last month following his 22-month-long probe into whether Donald Trump may have colluded with Russia during the presidential campaign and if he then obstructed inquiries into the matter.

-On March 24, Barr released a four-page letter to Congress laying out what he said were Mueller’s main findings.
-Barr is expected to submit a redacted copy of the report but Democrats have called for it to be released in full.
+Barr later released a four-page letter to Congress laying out what he said were Mueller’s main findings and wrote that the Mueller probe did not establish that members of Trump’s election campaign conspired with Russia.

-They have said they want to review the underlying evidence after Barr in his letter said that Mueller’s investigation did not establish collusion with Russia.

-The hearing on Tuesday before a House of Representatives appropriations subcommittee was meant to explore the Trump administration’s $29 billion fiscal 2020 budget request for the Justice Department.

-But before Barr could speak a word, two of the panel’s top Democrats questioned him about his handling of the Mueller report and to what extent it will be publicly disclosed.
+Democrats have called for the Mueller report to be released in full but Barr said on Tuesday: “I don’t intend at this stage to send the full unredacted report to the committee.”

+“I am relying on my own discretion to make as much public as I can,” he told a House of Representatives appropriations subcommittee.

+It was Trump appointee Barr’s first appearance before Congress since Mueller delivered the report to him on March 22.

-“This Congress voted unanimously to see that report,” the subcommittee’s chairman, Jose Serrano said, adding that he could not simply ignore the “elephant in the room.”
+“This Congress voted unanimously to see that report,” the subcommittee’s Democrat chairman, Jose Serrano said, adding that he could not simply ignore the “elephant in the room.”

 “The American people deserve to see the full Mueller report, and to be trusted to make their own determinations on the merits.”

+Democrats also criticized Barr for taking it upon himself in the letter to decide that Trump should not be charged with obstruction.

-Nita Lowey, the Democratic chairwoman of the full House Appropriations Committee, said Barr’s four-page letter appears to “cherry-pick from the report to draw to most favorable conclusion possible for the president.”
+Nita Lowey, the Democratic chairwoman of the House Appropriations Committee, said Barr’s letter summarizing the Mueller report appears to “cherry-pick from the report to draw the most favorable conclusion possible for the president.”

 “In many ways, your letter raises more questions than it answers,” she added.

+Barr said he did not have insight into why some on Mueller’s team were upset.
+“I suspect that they probably wanted more put out,” he said.

+Last week, Democrats on the House Judiciary Committee prepared subpoenas that they plan to issue to the Justice Department if Barr does not agree to release the Mueller report in full.

-Reporting by Sarah N. Lynch; Editing by Kevin Drawbaugh and Alistair Bell
+Reporting by Sarah N. Lynch and Doina Chiacu; Editing by Kevin Drawbaugh and Alistair Bell